Trellon/Starter-Theme/README.md

 This theme is organized around the following principles:

 1. SMACSS compliant with well organized code
-2. Uniform tyopgrahy for beautiful, consistent typographic appearance
+2. Beautiful, attractive tyopgrahy presented in a uniform way
-3. Mobile first apporach emphasizing horizontal regions that span width of browser
+3. Emphasis on horizontal regions spanning the width of the browser
+3. Mobile first apporach with well defined breakpoints used throughout the theme
-4. Very specific application of selectors using mixins within theme files (similar to Zen Grids)
+4. Very specific application of selectors using mixins instead of markup (similar to Zen Grids)

 # Requirements